MartynaMisk/Project2018/README.md

 minfirstcolumn = numpy.min(data[:,0])

 ```
 While investigating above, I have came across code that can analyze only two columns of the data.
+I can use that to quicly evaluate different sepal length and petal lenght.

 ```ruby